yrribeiro/python-mini-projects/README.md

 > secure-password-generator (provides a random sequency of letters, upper and lowercase, digits and special characters. also, shows how much time is needed to break it, so you can pick a secure password... or not)

 > jokenpo (classic rock-paper-scissors game against your machine)

+> progress-bar (shows a simple progress bar on terminal)